alberto-cerato/gh-branch-protection/README.md

 ## Features

-- ✅ List protected branches in a repository
+- ✅ List all branch protection rules in a repository
-- 🔍 Get detailed protection rules for a specific branch
+- 🔍 Get detailed protection rule by rule ID
-- ⚙️ Apply branch protection rules via a JSON file
+- ⚙️ Apply branch protection rules via a JSON file and pattern
-- 🗑️ Delete branch protection rules from a branch
+- 🗑️ Delete branch protection rules by rule ID
 - 📦 Works seamlessly with GitHub CLI (`gh`)
 - 💻 Simple installation and usage